 Access to Essential Information

 We keep a binder of records for each of our pets.
-However, in the event of a medical emergency, home emergency, or natural disaster, it helps to have essential information readily at hand in your first aid kit or go-bag.
+However, in the event of a medical emergency, home emergency, or natural disaster, it helps to have essential information readily at hand.
+Your pet first aid kit and/or go-bag are handy locations.
 I also recommend keeping a copy on your mobile phone along with a safe back-up location with either a trusted person or secure online file (or both).
-You may not be at home when an emergency strikes and even if you are, access may not be feasible or safe.
+You may not be at home when an emergency strikes.
+Even if you are, access may not be feasible or safe.

-If you don’t already have an emergency information sheet for your pet(s), you’re welcome to use ours as part of your preparedness updates.
-I prettied them up and have uploaded blank copies for free download.
-Unlike our usual convenient JPEG printable format, these are blank PDF and fillable MS Word format for ease of use in the program of your preference, and both are fully editable for customisation.
-See the quick tips below if you need help. copy, paste, font, colour, fill, resize, delete, etc all work.
+If you don’t already have an emergency information sheet for your pet(s), you’re welcome to use our templates as part of your preparedness updates.
+I prettied them up as blank copies for free download.
+Unlike our usual convenient JPEG printable format, these free pet information sheets are in blank PDF and fillable MS Word format for ease of use in the program of your preference.
+Both are also fully editable for customisation.
+Copy, paste, font, colour, fill, resize, delete, etc all work.
 I really wanted to give you a template that you could customise for your needs so the editing is wide open.
+See the quick tips below if you need help.
 It was built in InDesign, so you may notice some sight differences from a standard document, but feel free experiment and make it yours!

-As with all of our printable freebies, these printables are free for your personal / non-commercial use as a little present from us to you.
+As with all of our printable freebies, these pet information sheet templates are free for your personal / non-commercial use as a little present from us to you.
 It’s absolutely not required, but it would be awesome and greatly appreciated if you followed us on social media, if you’re not already following the fun.
 We welcome social media shares and linking with love, but please link to this post, not the download direct.
 Thanks!

 Using and Customising the Templates